-AlbanyWeb is a partnership consisting of Adam Shepherd and Tina Stoecklin, two people who want to use their collective 30 years' internet experience to help those who don't love computers (but who might need them a little).
+AlbanyWeb is a small company owned by Adam Shepherd and Tina Stoecklin, two people who want to use their collective 30 years' internet experience to help those who don't love computers (but who might need them a little).
 We started AlbanyWeb to offer simple websites to yoga instructors and other health and wellbeing specialists, and quickly realised that lots of people needed a 'healthy' website (fit-for purpose, lightweight and fast).

 At AlbanyWeb we believe:

 - in the good things that can be done online.

 - that doing good things online gives you time to do the stuff that really matters.